 Estrogen vs Progesterone

-While comparing estrogen and progesterone, we notice that the two have similarities in their functions.
-A proper combination of estrogen and progesterone is necessary for a healthy menstrual cycle and pregnancy.
+While comparing estrogen and progesterone, we notice that a proper combination of estrogen and progesterone is necessary for a healthy menstrual cycle and pregnancy.

 |Difference Between DNA and RNA||Difference Between Hormones and Enzymes|